albinkc/ashgen/README.md

 # Ash Resource Generator
 ## Features
 - localStorage to persist resources over refreshes
-- Drag and drop to reorder attributes and relatoinships
+- Drag and drop to reorder attributes and relationships
+- No backend so all data stays on your machine 😎

 ## Stack
 - Svelte